3urobeat/steam-mass-comment-bot/README.md

 ## 🚀 Starting the bot:
 Please open a console window or terminal in the current folder.
-Run the command `npm install --production` and wait for it to complete.
+Run the command `npm install --omit=dev` and wait for it to complete.
 This will install all necessary packages for the bot.
 Ignore any "x vulnerabilities" messages, these are unavoidable and have no relevance for you.

 When done, type `node index.js` to start the bot.
-It should log into your account, ask for a Steam Guard code if necessary, and start commenting on each destination you have set in `config.json`, one after another.
+It should log into your account, ask for a Steam Guard code if necessary, and start commenting on each destination you have set, one after another.

 &nbsp;